What if you took one or two afternoons to boost your business performance by 50%? Wouldn’t you immediately say “Yes, I’ll do it”?

 Simply put, in social media marketing (and in every type of digital campaign) you must constantly track your performance.

 You must establish KPIs (Key Performance Indicators) that correspond with your strategy’s purpose.
 So, for example, if you are looking to improve your brand’s awareness, your “Reach” will be a primary indicator.
-If you seek product sales, then you’ll be tracking “Reach”, “Click-through-rate”, “Conversion rate”, “Engagement”, etc.
+If you seek product sales, then you’ll be tracking “Reach”, “Click-through-rate”, “Conversion rate”, “Engagement rate”, etc.

 Approach the “track, measure, and optimize” mentality.
 First, make a decision.
 Track the effect of actions and come up with a conclusion.
 Can it be optimized?
 Or it must be done from scratch?
 Is the decision bringing enough ROI?
 If so, leave it, and scale the process by multiplying the very same process that brought a satisfying ROI.